+6.8.
 Acting Up and Honoraria Payments

-There may be occasions when an employee is asked to carry out duties which are additional to those of their substantive post, for a period of time, or to 'act up' into a more senior job within the Council, covering the full range of duties of the higher job.
+- 6.8.1.
+There may be occasions when an employee is asked to carry out duties which are of a higher responsibility to those of their substantive post for a period of time, or to 'act up' into a more senior job within the Council, covering the full range of duties of the higher job.
 In such circumstances an additional payment may be made in line with the Council's policy on payment of acting up or honoraria.
-The schemes can be found at Appendix F.

-The Chief Executive must approve any acting up or honoraria payments proposed for Chief Officers, or where the acting up or honoraria payments would result in the total pay package exceeding £100,000, then approval must be sought from full Council in consultation with the Independent Remuneration Panel.
+The scheme can be found at Appendix F. - 6.8.2.
+The Chief Executive must approve any acting up or honoraria payments proposed for Chief Officers.
+Where the acting up or honoraria payments would result in the total pay package exceeding £100,000, then approval must be sought from full Council in consultation with the Independent Remuneration Panel. - 6.8.3.
 Payment of honoraria will only apply to situations of more than four weeks duration and will normally be for the maximum period of up to 12 months, and subject to three monthly interval review unless otherwise agreed.

+6.9.
 Market Supplement Scheme

+- 6.9.1.
 The use of job evaluation enables the Council to set appropriate remuneration levels based on internal job size relativities within the Council.
-However, from time to time, in exceptional circumstances it may be necessary to take account of the external pay market in order to attract and retain employees with the necessary specific experience, skills and capacity where these attributes are in short supply.
+However, in exceptional circumstances it may be necessary to take account of the external pay market in order to attract and retain employees with a competitive salary where the experience, skills and capacity are in short supply. - 6.9.2.
 The Council has a Market Supplement Scheme to ensure that the requirement for any market pay supplements is objectively justified by reference to clear and transparent evidence of relevant market comparators, using appropriate data sources.
 It is the Council's policy that any such additional payments are kept to a minimum and reviewed on a regular basis so that they can be withdrawn where no longer considered necessary for recruitment and retention.
 The principles underpinning this Market Supplement Scheme are equally applicable to all other employee groups within the Council and may be implemented accordingly.

-Currently the Council pays the following market supplements in recognition of the significant recruitment and retention difficulties the service faces:

-- Benefit Assessors 7.5% of basic salary - Approved Mental Health Practitioners £1000 allowance p.a. for 33 sessions on day rota and £1500 p.a. allowance for 24 sessions on out of hours rota.
+- 6.9.3.
+Currently the Council pays the following market supplements in recognition of the significant recruitment and retention difficulties the service faces: - Approved Mental Health Practitioners £1000 allowance p.a. for 33 sessions on day rota and £1500 p.a. allowance for 24 sessions on out of hours rota.

+6.10.
 Local Government Pension Scheme (LGPS)

-The Government has introduced auto-enrolment to encourage saving for retirement.
+- 6.10.1.
 Subject to qualifying conditions, employees have a right to join the Local Government Pension Scheme (or the Teachers' Pension Scheme, where applicable) and are contractually enrolled into the LGPS.
-The Authority operates within the auto-enrolment framework set out within the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010.

-The employee contribution rates, which are defined by statute currently range between 5.5% and 12.5% of actual pensionable pay depending on the full time equivalent salary levels.
+The Authority operates within the auto-enrolment framework set out within the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010. - 6.10.2.
+The employee contribution rates, which are defined by statute, currently range between 5.5% and 12.5% of actual pensionable pay depending on the full-time equivalent salary levels.
 The employer contribution rate is set by actuaries who advise the Dyfed LGPS Fund and is reviewed on a triennial basis in order to ensure that it is appropriately funded.
-The employer's contribution rate effective from 1st April 2018 is 17.8%.
+The next triennial review will be undertaken in March 2022.
+The employer's contribution rate effective is 18%. - 6.10.3.
+Employees who are active members of the LGPS have the opportunity to join the salary sacrifice shared cost Additional Voluntary Contributions (AVC) Scheme, which assists employees who wish to increase pension benefits at retirement by paying into the LGPS AVC Scheme.